 About the Central region

-The University of Minnesota Central Regional Sustainable Development Partnership connects community ideas with University of Minnesota resources for the economic, social and environmental sustainability of the region.
+The University of Minnesota Central Regional Sustainable Development Partnership (CRSDP) connects community ideas with University of Minnesota resources for the economic, social and environmental sustainability of the region.
 We aim to further sustainable development through fostering community-University partnerships that promote inclusive communication, advance innovative ideas, capitalize on opportunities, and affect change.

 CRSDP Project Funding Criteria